 Periodontal (Gum) Disease Treatment

-Our Mouth and its relation to the Overall Inflammation
+Our Mouth and its relation to Overall Inflammation

 Taking good care of your teeth and gums isn’t just about preventing cavities or bad breath.
-The mouth is a window into the health of the body.
-It can show signs of overall Inflammation or distress by manifesting in as problems in our mouth.
+At SouthPointe Dental our dentists in Lincoln, NE know that the mouth is a window into the health of our entire body.
+It can show signs of overall inflammation or distress by manifesting in as problems in our mouth.
 Some of the most common manifestations of overall Inflammation is a diagnosis of Periodontal Disease.

 Periodontal (Gum) Disease: Chronic Inflammatory Condition

 Medical doctors consider gum disease is an inflammatory condition resulting in bone loss and is considered to be related to other medical problems, such as Rheumatoid Arthritis, Lupus, Psoriasis, Celiac Disease, Thyroid disease, Type 1 diabetes mellitus, Inflammatory Bowel Disorder, Multiple Sclerosis (MS) and etc.

 Periodontal (Gum) Disease is a form of chronic inflammation in a mouth causing the gums to recede, forming pockets between the teeth and gums.
 These pockets trap tartar, plaque, and food debris that eventually lead to infection and abscesses.
 Advanced Periodontal (gum) disease damages the bone that supports teeth and is one of the leading causes of tooth loss in adults. an infection in the spaces between the teeth and gums and around the teeth.
 Periodontal Disease is usually not uncomfortable and is silently damaging the attachment of the gums and bone to the teeth, eventually leading to bone loss.
 If the disease is not treated at this stage, teeth will become loose and require removal by a dentist in Lincoln, NE.